crossplane/crossplane/docs/database-class-claim.md

 This document proposes a model for how resources managed by Conductor will be created and consumed.

 ## Objective
 A well defined abstraction model for managed resource definitions, including their instantiation and consumption, that facilitates a flexible and robust mechanism to support a "separation of concerns" between cluster administrators and application developers.
-App devs should be able to focus on the high-level general needs of their application deployment ("my app needs a database"), while cluster admins should focus on the details of resource deployment within their specific operating environments ("databases should use AWS db.t2.small instances to save on costs").
+Application developers should be able to focus on the high-level general needs of their application deployment
+("my app needs a database"), while cluster admins should focus on the details of resource deployment within their specific operating environments ("databases should use AWS db.t2.small instances to save on costs").

 - Cluster Administrator - defines and provides configuration for resource classes
 - Application Developer - create (claims) instances of the resource by utilizing resource classes predefined by the administrator

 ## Overview
 Conductor leverages Kubernetes Operator (CRD's and Controllers) to provision, update and delete resources managed by the cloud providers.

-Example of managed resources: RDSInstance mysql/postgres (AWS)
+### RDSInstance
+RDSInstance represents a managed resource hasted by AWS Cloud provider.
+RDSInstance may host one or many RDSInstanceDatabase(s), as well as support one ore many RDSInstanceUser(s) with various permission levels.

 ```yaml
 apiVersion: database.aws.conductor.io/v1alpha1